 - Students will understand the basic concepts of groundwater flow and the relationship between groundwater flow and subsurface geology. - Students will be able to apply these concepts to solve groundwater problems.

-Textbook: Groundwater Science by Fitts (recommended) OR Ground Water by Freeze and Cherry, available at this link.
+Textbook Ground Water by Freeze and Cherry, available at this link.

 Class Format

 The class consists of 10 modules.
 Each module will contain: